M-Files/Developer-Portal/APIs/REST-API/Reference/resources/session/vaults/index.md

 ## /session/vaults
 {:.url-with-parameters}

-Retrieves vault list which is accessible by current user.
+Retrieves a list of vaults that are accessible by the current user.
 {:.description}

 ### GET